 Capital expenditure or "CapEx" are the funds used to acquire, upgrade or repair the property.
 It also includes the acquisition of equipment for said property.
 An expenditure is considered a CapEx if it is a new purchase or extends the life of the property.
 For example, fixing the roof, installing a furnace or painting the building.

-When CapEx is incurred it needs to be capitalized, in accounting that means it must be added to the balance sheet as an asset, then it is expensed by spreading the fixed costs over the useful life of the property using depreciation.
+Unlike operational expenditure, or "OpEx," which is fully tax deductible in the year it is incurred, CapEx needs to be capitalized when it's incurred.
+In accounting, that means it must be added to the balance sheet as an asset, then expensed by spreading the fixed costs over the useful life of the property using depreciation.
 However, if the CapEx maintains the property in its current condition, the cost is deducted in the year of the expense.